Is the San Francisco Fellows Program an internship?

 No. In order to focus on their work experience in the program, Fellows may not attend graduate school during the course of the Fellowship.

-If I am relocating from another state or City, can the program assist with my relocation expenses?
+If I am relocating from another State or City, can the program assist with my relocation expenses?

 Will the San Francisco Fellows Program sponsor a work visa for me?

 The City and County of San Francisco does not sponsor visas.
-If you have an F1 student visa, the City will not sponsor the “optional practical training” requirement through work as a Fellow in the San Francisco Fellows program, so an F1 visa therefore does not demonstrate eligibility to work as an employee of the City and County of San Francisco.
+If you have a F1 student visa, the City will not sponsor the “optional practical training” requirement through work as a Fellow in the San Francisco Fellows program, so an F1 visa therefore does not demonstrate eligibility to work as an employee of the City and County of San Francisco.
 All Fellows must be able to demonstrate that they are legally able to work in the United States without visa sponsorship by the employer.

 Can I apply if I graduated college more than five years ago?